Update, Nov 9 (2:15 p.m. ET): Twitter Blue rolls out to more countries

 What you need to know

 - Twitter's rumored Blue subscription service has gone live.

 - It offers a selection of features, including undo tweet, reader mode, and customization.

 - In its first phase of rollout, it'll be limited to Australia and Canada.

-Next, Twitter is adding "undo tweet".
+Next, Twitter is adding "undo tweet."
 Like unsend in Gmail and some messaging apps, it allows you to essentially withhold a Tweet for up to 30 seconds, giving you a pause to approve, edit, or delete the tweet entirely.
-It's not an edit button, it's more of a "stop and think about it button."
-You can live without it, but if you're a big brand representative or a CEO sending tweets on the go, an extra half-minute to scrutinize your missive would not go amiss.
+It's not an edit button; it's more of a "stop and think about it button."
+You can live without it, but if you're a big brand representative or a CEO sending tweets on the go, an extra half-minute to scrutinize your message will not go amiss.

 Twitter Blue is, as expected, a collection of nice-to-have features aimed at the people who spend far too much time on Twitter.
 Many users can point to third-party apps which offer this feature or that, but Twitter is likely hoping the convenience factor keeps people interested.

 Update, Nov 9 (2:15 p.m.
 ET) ― Twitter Blue comes to the U.S. and New Zealand